Get a Music Manager, Part 1

-This is a re-post of an article I originally wrote in June, 2010.
-Even almost three years later, it still represents the mindset of a lot of musicians looking to succeed in the music business need to do to find capable management.
+This is a re-post of an article originally written in June, 2013.
+Even years later, it still outlines what artists looking to succeed in the music business need to do to find capable management.

 “How do I find a music manager?”
 “How do I find a booking agent?”
 “I just need to find someone to get my music to the next level.”
-I’ve heard these questions and statements before.
-And fifteen or so years ago, I sounded exactly like this.
-As it turns out, I wound up on the industry side of the fence and traded in the crowded smelly van for a record company desk job.
-Having seen both sides of the equation, I do have some answers for you.
-If you showed up here via Google search chances are you won’t like what I am going to tell you, but I implore you to keep reading.
+We often hear these questions and statements from musicians.
+As a musician twenty-five years ago, I asked the same questions.
+As it turns out, I wound up on the industry side of the fence and traded in my bass (at least as an aspiring professional) for a record company desk job.
+Having seen both sides of the equation, I do have some insight.

-Let’s start at the very beginning: Do you have anything to manage?
+Let’s start at the very beginning: Do you have a career to manage yet?

-I know – sounds like a stupid question … but is it?
-I’m not asking you if you have lots of work that you could use help with or if you want someone with experience to guide you.
+I know it sounds stupid.
+I’m not asking you if you have an enormous amount of work that you could use help with or if you want someone with experience to guide you.
 I am not making light of the pure volume of work that it takes to create and promote music.
 (As you know making music can leave very little time to handle your business.)
-What I am asking you is, do you have something ready to bring to market that needs managing … or are you still building out your product?
+What I am asking you is, do you have something ready to bring to market that needs managing, or are you still building your product and your brand?

-Back to management: Let’s talk about what you should have together before even considering approaching someone to invest in your career.
+Let’s talk about what you should have together before approaching someone to invest in your career.
 Remember — it is an investment for an outsider to work with you.
-Whether or not they spend a dime on you, management is an enormous expenditure of someone’s time, and it’s very likely you’re not making enough money to get them paid when you are just starting out.
+Whether or not they spend a dime on you, good management is an enormous expenditure of someone’s time, and it’s very likely you’re not making enough money to get them paid when you are just starting out.

-- A social network presence (Twitter, Facebook, MySpace, YouTube)
+- A social network presence (Twitter, Facebook, Instagram, YouTube).

-- Live performance footage (preferably in front of a crowd)
+- Live performance footage (preferably in front of an enthusiastic crowd).

 - A well-written bio highlighting your accomplishments